FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 The user of the interface is obliged to immediately report to both the party issuing the certificate and Customs any cases of the certificates or their secret keys having been compromised.

-The user of the interface is obliged to immediately report to Customs any information security deviations observed in the information system using the interface.
+The user of the interface is also obliged to immediately report to Customs any information security deviations observed in the information system using the interface.

 ### 3.6 Capacity of the interface